garybm/beep-boop/README.md

 * _A track should display below the button_

 ## Specifications
+* _Program will print the number if it does not contain 1,2 or 3_
+  * _Example input: 9_
+  * _Example output: "0.
+Beep!
+Boop!
+I'm sorry ewe I'm afraid I can't do that.
+4. 5.
+6. 7.
+8. 9.""

+* _Program replaces the number 1 and 2 with "BeepBoop"_
+  * _Example input: 12_
+  * _Example output: "BeepBoop"_

 * _Program replaces 1 with "Beep!"_
   * _Example input: 1_